 Maple has a BA in Biological Science (emphasis in Marine Biology) from California State University at Hayward; an MS in Education with an Educational Psychology option, including one year of co-op studies in educational research at Stanford University.
 Her post-graduate projects there included Science Attainment in Primary Students, and Math Counting Approaches.
 Her thesis was entitled Intelligence and Success: Are they related?
 She also attained a California State Counselor’s Certification, College Instructor’s Certificate, and a K-12 Teacher’s Certification.
 Her doctoral work was at the Boyer School of Education of William Howard Taft University, and since intelligence has continued to be an interest area, completed her dissertation in 2002 in the area of Multiple Intelligences and school success.

 Tel: 604-854-4580 ext.
 4580

 Office #: D3076 (Abbotsford campus)

-Doris has a varied background in administrative positions both in the public and private sectors, and worked as the supervisor of a word processing center in Calgary before moving back to BC.
+Doris has a varied background in business and administrative positions both in the public and private sectors, and worked as the supervisor of a word processing center in Calgary before moving back to BC.
 She is proud to be BC-born and has added to the BC and UFV community in the following ways: Doris helped create the Literacy book project at UFV.
 She worked with many different software programs in the past and taught word-processing and Intro to Computers for community groups.
-She started at UFV in 1988 and started working in the ECE/CYC Department in 1991.
+She started at UFV in 1988 and started working in the Child, Youth and Family Studies Department in 1991.
 Doris has training in YMCA fitness where she offered aerobics classes.
 Her hobbies include aerobics, bicycle rides and exploring BC and Canada.